syncfusion-content/maui-docs/MAUI/Parallax-View/Getting-started.md

 {% endtabs %}

 T> The size of the [`Content`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ParallaxView.SfParallaxView.html#Syncfusion_Maui_ParallaxView_SfParallaxView_Content) view will automatically be stretched to the size of the [`Source`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ParallaxView.SfParallaxView.html#Syncfusion_Maui_ParallaxView_SfParallaxView_Source) view.

+## Step 7: Running the Application
+Press **F5** to build and run the application.
+Once compiled, you will see the parallax effect in action.

+The following `SfParallaxView` is created as a result of the previous codes.

 ![Output of Parallax View](ParallaxView_Images/maui_parallaxview.gif)